1. SAP Glossary

 3. access control list

-What is access control list in SAP (BC-DWB-TOO - Workbench Tools: Editors, Painters, Modelers)?
+What is 'access control list' in SAP BC-DWB-TOO - Workbench Tools: Editors, Painters, Modelers?

-SAP Term: access control list
+access control list - Overview

 • Component: BC-DWB-TOO